MaterializeInc/materialize/src/lowertest/README.md

 In order to translate the text syntax into a correctly-deserializable JSON string, we need information about enums and structs being created that are not specified in the test syntax.
-Thus, you need to derive the trait `MzEnumReflect` (resp. `MzStructReflect`) for each enum (resp. struct) that you will need to construct your object.
+Thus, you need to derive the trait `MzReflect` for each enum or struct that you will need to construct your object.

 Default values are supported as long as the default fields are last.
 Put `#[serde(default)]` over any fields you want to be default and make sure those